Homemade Lemon Pepper Seasoning is so easy to make, and you are going to love it! It's so good on chicken, seafood, veggies and more.

 Lemon pepper is also fantastic on seafood.
 Try it on grilled shrimp skewers, tilapia or salmon.

 Also, there's nothing wrong with sprinkling it over veggies like zucchini, cauliflower or green beans.
-The lemon zest really helps to brighten all of the flavors.
+The fresh lemon zest really helps to brighten all of the flavors.

 And just for fun, you could add it to the rim of a margarita for a zesty-salty-spicy situation!
 Follow these instructions for rimming a glass.

-More marinades and seasonings
+More Marinades and Seasonings

 - Homemade Italian Bread Crumbs